 - Make a one-time donation to our girls and women education fund.
 You can help provide resources such as school scholarships, art and music instruction, vocational training, and gender equality training.
 These resources help girls to stay in school, stay unmarried through their teens, and develop their innate leadership abilities — ultimately building a stronger, healthier society.

 - Sponsor a girl today.
-By investing in the life of a girl in need, you’ll help her to stay in school and avoid child marriage, while providing access to the resources she needs to become a healthy, productive adult.
+By investing in the life of a girl in need, you’ll help her to stay in school and avoid child marriage, all while providing access to the resources she needs to become a healthy, productive adult.